Roman-24/static-page-test/README.md

-Render markdown as a static web page in wiki like format
+Render markdown as a static web page in wiki like format.
+More at: jekyllrb.com